butfirstchai.com

 🥘Ingredient Notes

-Brownies are as good as the chocolate and cocoa used and for this chocolate brownies with avocado, you need a good ripe avocado too!
-Start with your favourite brands so you can enjoy eating it too.
+Brownies are as good as the chocolate and cocoa used, and for these chocolate brownies with avocado, you need a good ripe avocado too!
 Go semi-sweet, dark or milk, dutch processed or natural, whatever you have in hand.
-As a home cook, I tend not to be too hard on myself, because I know these chocolate rich treats are great for my happiness chart.
+As a home cook, I tend not to be too hard on myself, because I know these chocolate-rich treats are great for my happiness chart.

 Ingredients displayed

-• white and brown sugar: You can skip brown sugar and use all white sugar.
-You can also use coconut sugar or liquid sweetner like maple syrup or honey.
+• white and brown sugar: Brown sugar adds a slight molasses depth.
+You can use all white, coconut sugar, or a liquid sweetener like maple syrup in equal parts.

-• all-purpose flour: For a gluten free version, you can replace this with almond flour.
+• all-purpose flour: For a gluten-free version, swap with almond flour in equal quantity.

 See recipe card for details.